November 10 2021 | 6 min read

 Whenever an organization installs software from a third-party vendor or uses open source dependencies, they are assuming an element of risk.
 They trust that the software has been developed in a secure manner by developers that are knowledgeable about security and are working in an environment with the right security processes and tools in place.

 But developing software is a complex process.
 Even the most security-conscious vendors can have lapses that lead to the insertion of malicious code that is then passed along to their customer base.
-A number of weaknesses that may lead to the compromise of the SDLC, including software design flaws, Git misconfigurations, compromised developer identities, Infra as Code cloud misconfigurations, vulnerabilities, CI/CD build-time code insertion, and dependency confusion.
+A number of weaknesses that may lead to the compromise of the SDLC, including software design flaws, git misconfigurations, compromised developer identities, IaC misconfigurations, vulnerabilities, CI/CD build-time code insertion, and dependency confusion.

 Software today is assembled as much as it is written.
 Developers first look to open source packages and connect components instead of writing programs from scratch.
 While there are advantages to having the eyes of thousands of developers on a piece of code, this also leads to a tangled web of dependencies that are difficult, if not impossible to follow.